 Did you know that smell is one of the senses most highly associated with memory, as seen in the animated film, Ratatouille.

 This clip shows the food critic taking a bite which transports him back to his childhood but taste is really mostly smell which we’ll get to in just a moment.
 Fifthsense.org has an article with some interesting insights as to why smell and memory are strongly connected.

 Again it can all be overwhelming so the best thing to do is start with the basics.
 Wine is hobby or a lifestyle that can take a lifetime to master.
 There is always something new to learn, the wine grape, north or south, geography, East facing slopes versus west north or south.
 The influence of bodies of water, mountains, soil types, wine chemistry, wine making influences, oak, fermentation science, yeast influences, harvest, ageing.
 Wine is really a memory game.
 Learning to recognize characteristics in a blind tasting.

 Last but not least, remember to spit when you are at a wine tasting with many wines otherwise you’ll end up like this guy.

 how does wine tasting teach mindfulness?

-Wine tasting is simply learning to pay attention to the many facets of the wine.
-This is the same as mindfulness.
-Wine tasting is a skill that anyone can develop.
-Like conscious eating, the person slows down, smells the food, notices the texture, visually takes in the food, employing all of the senses.
+Wine tasting is simply paying attention.
+Like mindfulness, wine tasting is a skill that anyone can develop.
+When we consciously act, the person slows down, smells the food, notices the texture, visually takes in the food, employing all of the senses.
 This was a tactic that I used when dieting in preparation for the bikini fitness competition.
-Learning to be mindful or aware in one area of life makes it easier to do the same in other areas.
+Learning to be mindful or aware in one area of life makes it easier in other areas.
 Enjoy!